davehdo/rails-react-mongo-stack/README.md

 To get set up, clone this repository, then run
 ```
-bundle (or if this command does not work then first run gem install bundler)
-rake db:create
-rake db:migrate
+bundle
 ```
+(or if this command does not work then first run gem install bundler).

 To install the necessary javascript packages
 ```